 Displacement and migration, energy, environmental protection: these are just some of the areas in which the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH works on behalf of the German Government and other clients to promote global sustainable development.
 For GIZ, effectiveness and efficiency are key priorities in its projects and programmes to improve living conditions worldwide.

 Growing numbers of migrants and refugees also need support.
 Around 65 million of the world’s people are displaced, either in their own or another country.
-GIZ is helping to overcome the ensuing challenges.
-Between 2010 and 2015, GIZ improved the life chances of almost four and a half million refugees and displaced persons worldwide – and provided support to 3.8 million people in host communities.
+The federal enterprise is helping to overcome the ensuing challenges.
+Between 2010 and 2015, life chances of almost four and a half million refugees and displaced persons worldwide have improved – and support to 3.8 million people in host communities has been provided.

 These are just some of the figures produced in a company-wide data-gathering exercise across projects and countries worldwide, whose purpose was to shed light on the results achieved by GIZ in a range of sectors.
-The aggregated results enhance GIZ’s comprehensive quality management system, which complies with German and international standards.
-GIZ conducts regular reviews of its entire workflow and outcomes, focusing on every step from planning to evaluation.
-Statistics on the results achieved and brief project assessment reports are published on GIZ’s website, along with its biennial evaluation report.
+The aggregated results enhance the enterprise´s comprehensive quality management system, which complies with German and international standards.
+Reviews of the entire workflow and outcomes are regularly conducted, focusing on every step from planning to evaluation.
+Statistics on the results achieved and brief project assessment reports are published on the corporate website, along with the biennial evaluation report.
 By publishing this information – including current project data, also available online – GIZ supports the global commitment to transparency and the sharing of knowledge and experience in the context of international cooperation.

 Energy is a good example.
 Many people around the world still have no access to modern energy services.
 This is a barrier to countries’ economic development, so GIZ is working to remedy this deficit by providing an energy supply, especially for lower-income groups, thus improving their living conditions.
 As a result, more than three million people gained access to lighting and power between 2010 and 2015.
 Expansion of renewable energies, mainly wind, hydro and solar power, is a key priority here.